-The government intends to introduce charging reforms.
-These were originally planned for 2016 but were postponed.
+Charging reforms, originally planned for 2016, were postponed.
 They were subsequently planned to be implemented, with slight changes, in October 2023, but in November 2022 they were postponed again, for a further two years until October 2025, following lobbying by local authorities.
 The Care Act statutory guidance's new Chapter 23 on preparing for the reforms was deleted in January 2023.
-Pilot schemes to test the reforms had been agreed in Blackpool, Cheshire East, London Borough of Newham, North Yorkshire, Oxfordshire and Wolverhampton.
+In July 2024 it was announced that the reforms had not been funded and could not go forward

 However, from April 2022, the MIG was unfrozen and was now rising with inflation (albeit at the lower rates that result from it having been frozen for a number of years).
 Hopefully this will continue.
+The upper and lower capital limits (see above) remain frozen.

-Under the postponed reforms, the lower capital limit was going to go up to £20,000 and the upper to £100,000, and there was to be a "cap on personal care costs" limiting what people will need to spend to meet their eligible care and support needs in their lifetime.
+Under the postponed reforms, the lower capital limit was going to go up to £20,000 and the upper to £100,000, and there was to be a "cap on personal care costs" (which was to be £86,00) limiting what people will need to spend to meet their eligible care and support needs in their lifetime.
 The cap would only apply to care needs assessed as eligible by the local authority and paid for by the person with the needs.
 (And originally it was to include money spent on meeting needs by the local authority as well, but the government was planning to amend the Care Act to prevent this.)
-Money spent before October 2023 would not have been counted.
+Money spent before the commencement of the reform would not have been counted.
 The cap would not have covered the "daily living costs" for people in care homes.